neuroengineering/njc-page/content/faq/_index.md

 ## How to give a talk?

 1. Choose a topic: you can either propose a topic, or be inspired by the list of topics provided by us.
 (TBA)
-2. Send us an email and we will get in touch with you.
+2. Fill in the Google Form that you can find on our main page or send us an email and we will get in touch with you.
 Please include the following information in your email:
     - Name
     - Affiliation
     - Topic